nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 **1. Advisory Guardrail Failures**

 These failures occur when advisory guardrails activate at the retention boundary.
-They prevent formation of advisory-state and can trigger continuity loss without surfacing warnings.
+They prevent formation of advisory state and can trigger continuity loss without surfacing warnings.

 Advisory guardrail failures include: